wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 == Frequently Asked Questions ==

 = Why use Profitquery? =
-Profitquery is fast-growing intelligence system for boost any website.
-For now we have over 20 smart tools some of them are unique.
-And this is just the beginning.
+Profitquery is fast-growing intelligence system to boost any website.
+We create unique tools for making your tasks, solve faster and make your website grow from first minutes using.
-Our team make the complex simple.
+Our team makes the complex simple.
 Make pro version similar tools - free.
 And it's all thanks unprecedented use of the Latest Technology.
 Vector graphics, 2D & 3D animation, more than you can imagine for your website for free right now.

-= I want to write article about Profitquery Marketing Intelligence platform = Thats wonderfull!
+= I want to write articles about the Profitquery Marketing Intelligence platform = That's wonderful!
 You can write about profitquery and send us content link.
 We paste your work on <a href="http://profitquery.com/blog.html">Profitquery Blog</a>

-= I want to translate default profitquery text to the another language = Thats Great!
+= I want to translate default profitquery text to the other language = Thats Great!
 Email us <a href="mailto:info@profitquery.com">info@profitquery.com</a> And we write about your work on the plugin notes.

 = I think in pro version must be that features... =